Facing Financial Difficulty.

 The commencement of court proceedings does not necessarily mean that we will repossess your property.
 We will keep trying to solve the problem with you.
 Repossession is a last resort.

-If your property is repossessed, we will give you advice about getting in touch with your local authority to see if they can find you somewhere else to live.
+If your property is at risk of being repossessed, you should contact your local authority to see if they can find you somewhere else to live.

 Costs and Charges